Arize-ai/client_python/src/arize/_generated/api_client/docs/ResourceRestrictionsApi.md

 with arize._generated.api_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = arize._generated.api_client.ResourceRestrictionsApi(api_client)
-    resource_type = arize._generated.api_client.ResourceRestrictionType() # ResourceRestrictionType | Filter restrictions to a single resource type. - `PROJECT` — Return only restricted projects.
-When not specified, restrictions of all supported resource types are returned (currently only `PROJECT`).  (optional) limit = 50 # int | Maximum items to return.
+    resource_type = arize._generated.api_client.ResourceRestrictionType() # ResourceRestrictionType | Filter the results to a specific resource type.
+When omitted, restrictions of all supported types are returned. - `PROJECT` — Return only restricted projects. - `DASHBOARD` — Return only restricted dashboards.  (optional) limit = 50 # int | Maximum items to return.
 Defaults to 50 if omitted; maximum is 100. (optional) (default to 50) cursor = 'cursor_example' # str | Opaque pagination cursor returned from a previous response (`pagination.next_cursor`).
 Treat it as an unreadable token; do not attempt to parse or construct it.  (optional)